-- These instruments can be liquidated by an investor in the market to convert back into cash.
-Banks profile details financials of such companies and the same are made available to the investors looking to invest in these ADRs.
+These instruments can be liquidated by an investor in the market to convert back into cash.
+Banks profile details the financials of such companies, and the same is made available to the investors looking to invest in these ADRs.

 The following are types of American Depository Receipts.

 US banks and the company, upon mutual agreement, issue these types of ADRs.
 Banks issue ADRs as per agreement on behalf of the company.
 The bank charges a fee to the company for issuance and transaction it handles with the local investors.
 Firms have control over these instruments, and such ADRs are categorized by what degree the accounting formalities are in line with the SEC.
 These are always trades in the exchanges.
 The person owning sponsored ADR will also give voting rights to the investor.

 These are issued by US banks, but there are no charges of transaction and issuance which are charged to companies.
 As there is no single party bank authorized for the issuance and handling of such ADRs, there can be more than one bank issuing ADRs for the same foreign company under different dividend charges and denominations.
 Unsponsored ADRs are traded over the counter and don’t include voting rights.

 Some of the features of ADR have been listed below:

 - They are a means for foreign companies to raise funds from US markets.
 Foreign firms that have a business in the US and have an awareness of the brand in the US may look to encash and raise funds in terms of dollars.
 This means a lot cheaper for such firms compared to firms raising capital from developing markets.

 - They also require companies to file the least filings with the SEC, and the whole process can be done with ease.
 At the time of issuance of ADR, dollars from investors are converted into certificates that are traded across markets in the US.